On Bianchi type VI$_0$ spacetimes with orthogonal perfect fluid matter: Introduction

-The Bianchi spacetimes may be classified by the structure constants of the corresponding Lie algebras, by the so-called Bianchi-Sch{\"u}cking-Behr approach, as described in e.g. Section 2 of \cite{EMHom}.
-According to this classification, one distinguishes the class A types I, II, VI$_0$, VII$_0$, VIII and IX, and the class B types III, IV, V, VI$_h$, VII$_h$, for a parameter~$h$.
-As mentioned the subject of this study are solutions of Bianchi type VI$_0$ with perfect fluid matter with velocity vector orthogonal to the group orbits.
-For solutions of type I, II and VII$_0$ similar treatments -- on which this one is largely based -- are already available, see Sections 8-10 of \cite{RinAtt}.
+The underlying Lie group of a Bianchi spacetime can be classified by the structure constants of the corresponding Lie algebras, by the so-called Bianchi-Sch{\"u}cking-Behr approach, as described in e.g. Section 2 of \cite{EllisMacCallumHomCos}.
+According to this classification, one distinguishes the class A types I, II, VI$_0$, VII$_0$, VIII and IX, and the class B types III, IV, V, VI$_h$, VII$_h$, for a parameter~$h \neq 0 $.
+As mentioned, the subject of this study are solutions of Bianchi type VI$_0$ with perfect fluid matter with velocity vector orthogonal to the group orbits.
+For solutions of type I, II and VII$_0$ a similar treatment -- on which this one is largely based -- is already available, see Sections 8-10 of \cite{RingstromBianchiIX}.

-Using the orthonormal frame formalism due to Ellis and MacCallum in \cite{EMHom}, one may write the Einstein field equations for Bianchi spacetimes as evolution equations for certain cosmological variables.
-This works for a variety of matter sources, cf. Section 1.1.2 of \cite{WEDyn}.
+Using the orthonormal frame formalism due to Ellis and MacCallum in \cite{EllisMacCallumHomCos}, one may write the Einstein field equations for Bianchi spacetimes as evolution equations for certain cosmological variables.
+This works for a variety of matter models, cf. Section 1.1.2 of \cite{DynSysCosmology}.
 Then, by normalizing by the rate of expansion of the universe, these evolution equations transform into polynomial differential equations in the mean curvature, the shear, the structure constants of the group and the energy density.
-This approach was introduced by Wainwright and Hsu in \cite{WHBiA} for all class A types, for vacuum as well as for OPF matter.
-For the class B types a similar approach exist; see \cite{RadCC} for a recent treatment.
+This approach was introduced by Wainwright and Hsu in \cite{WainwrightHsuClassA} for all class A types, for vacuum as well as for OPF matter.
+For the class B types a similar approach exists; see \cite{RadermacherVacuum} for a recent treatment.
 Their approach then allows one to study the asymptotic behaviour of these quantities by employing methods from the theory of dynamical systems.
 Here we are mainly interested in the approach to the initial singularity, which is when length scales become arbitrarily small.

 The main result of this article is the proof of the aforementioned conjecture.
-The conjecture can be found in Section 6.3.3 of \cite{WEDyn}, and is stated as Theorem \ref{thm:asymp6} below.
-Translating the statement to more physical terms: \emph{generically, the initial singularity of a Bianchi \emph{VI}$_0$ spacetime with an orthogonal perfect fluid source is vacuum dominated, anisotropic and silent.} The genericity here is within the set of all solutions of type VI$_0$ with orthogonal perfect fluid matter.
+The conjecture can be found in Section 6.3.3 of \cite{DynSysCosmology}, and is stated as Theorem \ref{thm:asymp6} below.
+Translating the statement to more physical terms: \emph{generically, the initial singularity of a Bianchi type $\vio$ orthogonal perfect fluid solution is vacuum dominated, anisotropic and silent.} The genericity here is within the set of all solutions of type $\vio$ with orthogonal perfect fluid matter.